How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Jump in on the tricky logistics

-• Still runs the whole show on the wedding day
+• Still run the whole show on the wedding day

-You're still doing some legwork - maybe you're finding your own photographer or handling the invitations.
+You're still doing some legwork, maybe finding your own photographer or handling the invitations.
 It's a team effort, but you've got an expert on your team.

-The "I have a vision but zero time/patience/desire to execute it" package
+The "I have a vision but zero time, patience, or desire to execute it" package.

 Remember when you were a kid and your parents handled everything while you just showed up?
 This is that, but for your wedding.
-Your planner becomes your wedding's CEO:
+Your planner becomes your wedding's CEO.
+They'll:

 • Negotiate contracts (often saving you enough to offset their fee)